overview

 Timeline changes forced the project to go live before it could be validated by actual users.

-I worked very closely with the Front End team to spec out any missing interactions that were not covered in the high fidelity mockups.
-I conducted a UX review of each front-end ticket that was implemented to ensure it was aligned with the designs before it went live.
+I worked closely with the Front End team to define missing interactions and reviewed each ticket to ensure it matched the UX designs before launch.

 validating the designs